ehwest/mdn_qms/README.md

         3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

-Web-site content (and/or any distributed promotional information) for the T1Pal "device" is expected to meet all labelling requirements.
+Web-site content (and/or any distributed promotional information) for the T1Pal and/or CoPilot  "device" is expected to meet all labelling requirements.

-However, "protections against unauthorized access to and modification of data" is provided by T1Pal features and functions that must be validated.
+However, "protections against unauthorized access to and modification of data" is provided by T1Pal and CoPilot features and functions that must be validated.
 For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.